 There is currently support for the following device types within Home Assistant:

-- Sensor - The asuswrt sensor platform allows you to get upload and download data from your ASUSWRT within Home Assistant.
+- Sensor - The ASUSWRT sensors platform allows you to get information from your ASUS router within Home Assistant.

 You need to enable telnet on your router if you choose to use

 These sensors are automatically created and associated to the router device:

 - Download sensor (unit_of_measurement: Gigabyte - Daily accumulation)

 - Download Speed sensor (unit_of_measurement: Mbit/s)